 - Apply principles of critical appraisal to medical information as it pertains to neuropathology literature

-- Facilitate peer and student learning, use of multi head microscope to promote this.
+- Facilitate peer and student learning, including the use of multi head microscope to promote this.

 - Contribute to development of new knowledge, be involved in research projects related to neuropathology and neurosurgery.

-- To foster collegial relationships with neuropathology staff and residents, pathology technicians and laboratory technicians.
+- Foster collegial relationships with staff and residents, and other allied health professionals

 - Show appropriate respect for opinions of other health care providers